adstuart/azure-vpn-s2s/3P-connectivity/README.md

 In this article we explore the different options for implementing this pattern, and show why the standard behaviour of native Azure VPN Gateways needs to be well understood before approaching this design.

+**TL;DR To enable this pattern with high security we can either;**
-_Spoiler tl;dr conclusion - You can do this using native Azure networking tools today using some toggles that are in preview.
-For now, any production designs should use a Network Virtual Appliance (NVA) based solution._
+- **Use native Azure components, but today these require using some features/toggles that are in preview.**
+- **Use third party  Network Virtual Appliance (NVA) based solutions for production designs today**

 #  Introduction